Katamaze/WHMCS-Action-Hook-Factory/README.md

 It feels weird when you open `Billing > Invoices` and WHMCS sorts records by `Due Date`.
 A more convenient way to sort invoices is by `Invoice Date`.
 It took me plenty of time to figure out how to change default sorting for tables in backend.

 WHMCS stores sorting order for each page in the mysterious `$_COOKIE['WHMCSSD']` array.
 Why am I saying mysterious?
 Because for reasons I can't understand, WHMCS staff decided to `json_encode` and `base64_encode` its content.
-That's why nobody before me knew this secret :P
+That's why nobody before me knew this secret.

 [Get the Code »](https://github.com/Katamaze/WHMCS-Action-Hook-Factory/blob/master/hooks/ChangeDefaultSortingBackendTables.php)